 When I see people who aren’t appreciative of what they have been given, I become more gracious for what I have.
 I have been given a wonderful, beautiful life, with a future full of unlimited possibilities.
 If you can’t be thankful for where you’re at right now in life, how do you expect God to reward you with a better life in the future?
 One major point that the ungrateful players forget is that no women will be selected tonight.
 There are women coaches and women referees in the NFL but no women players.
-I fully believe that soon there will be women players in the NFL.
-As the father of two daughters I can see that women can do anything they set their mind to.
+I fully believe that soon there will be women players in the NFL; they will experience Draft Day.
+As the father of two daughters, I can see that women can do anything they set their minds to.
 They just have to change their mindset and flush out all the negative things they have been told in the past.

-It’s going to be a great night for these young men and I can’t wait to watch it.
+Draft Day is special and is going to be a great night for these young men; I can’t wait to watch it.
 It will be different because of the pandemic but will still be exciting.
 It will be the culmination of one dream and the beginning of another.
 They will be checking off one goal accomplished and writing down a list of new goals and dreams they can start working towards.
 How about you, have you written down your dreams and goals?
-Are you reading them everyday, several times a day?
+Are you reading them every day, several times a day?
 If not, today is a great day to start!

 Hood, David.
 “Hall of Famer: CJ Spiller Takes Wrong Call, Learns He Is in Hall of Fame.”
 TigerNet.com, TigerNet.com, 22 Apr.
 2020, http://www.tigernet.com/story/Hall-of-Famer-CJ-Spiller-takes-wrong-call-learns-he-is-in-Hall-of-Fame-18749.